ibm-cloud-docs/satellite/host-reqs.md

 ### Packages and other machine configurations
 {: #reqs-host-packages}

 Hosts must have access to {{site.data.keyword.redhat_notm}} updates and the following packages.
-The hosts must not have any additional packages, configuration, or other customizations.
-For more information, see [Why can't I install extra software like vulnerability scanning tools on my host?](/docs/satellite?topic=satellite-faqs#host-software).
 {: shortdesc}

 ```